Resource-efficient quantum correlation measurements via multicopy neural network methods: Theoretical Framework

 \subsection{Measurement Protocol}

-Our protocol, with the general idea shown in Fig.~\ref{fig:idea}, employs three types of projection configurations, each of which provides complementary information to determine the quantum correlations:
+Our protocol, with the general idea shown in Fig.~\ref{fig:idea}, employs three types of projection configurations.
+Each measurement configuration yields a coefficient corresponding to the probability of detecting the singlet state $|\Psi^-\rangle = (|01\rangle - |10\rangle)/\sqrt{2}$ across different qubit arrangements:

-(i)\textbf{Local chained projections} ($c_1,...,c_8$), where the singlet--state projections are performed independently for each subsystem and provide information about local quantum properties.
+(i) \textbf{Local chained projections} ($c_1,...,c_8$), where the singlet-state projections are performed independently for each subsystem and provide information about local quantum properties.
 The projections follow a chain-like pattern, as shown in Fig.~\ref{fig:graph}(c).

-(ii)\textbf{Local looped projections} ($l_1,l_2$), which are similar to chained projections, but performed on all pairs of qubits.
+(ii) \textbf{Local looped projections} ($l_1,l_2$), which are similar to chained projections, but performed on all pairs of qubits.
 They preserve correlations between different copies of the same subsystem [see Fig.~\ref{fig:graph}(a)].

-(iii)\textbf{Cross--subsystem projections} ($l_0,\bar{c}_1,\bar{c}_2,\bar{l}_1,\bar{l}_2$), which are performed on qubits which belong to different subsystems, revealing nonlocal quantum properties, as shown in Fig.~\ref{fig:graph}(b) and \ref{fig:graph}(d)].
+(iii) \textbf{Cross-subsystem projections} ($l_0,\bar{c}_1,\bar{c}_2,\bar{l}_1,\bar{l}_2$), which are performed on qubits which belong to different subsystems, revealing nonlocal quantum properties, as shown in Fig.~\ref{fig:graph}(b) and \ref{fig:graph}(d)].

-The measurement outcomes can be related to the set of local unitary invariants proposed by Makhlin~\cite{Makhlin_2002} to describe the properties of a two--qubit system.
-The corresponding invariants, which provide a coordinate--independent characterization of quantum correlations can be expressed in terms of multicopy projection coefficients:
+The measurement outcomes can be related to the set of local unitary invariants proposed by Makhlin~\cite{Makhlin_2002} to describe the properties of a two-qubit system.
+The corresponding invariants, which provide a coordinate-independent characterization of the quantum correlations, can be expressed in terms of multicopy projection coefficients:

+where $l_0, l_1, l_2$ represent local looped projections, $c_1, \ldots, c_8$ are local chained projections, and $\bar{c}_1, \bar{c}_2, \bar{l}_1, \bar{l}_2$ denote cross-subsystem projections, where the barred notation indicates correlation measurements spanning different subsystems.
+The local unitary invariants $I_1$, $I_2$, and $I_3$ in Eq.(\ref{eq:inv}) are constructed based on the measurements of multicopy projections, following the papers~\cite{PhysRevA.95.022331,PhysRevA.97.012107}, through a systematic approach that ensures independence from local unitary transformations~\cite{Makhlin_2002}.
+Each invariant corresponds to specific physical properties that are preserved under local unitary transformations: $I_1$ quantifies the degree of quantum nonlocality and determines the maximum possible Bell inequality violation, while $I_2$ and $I_3$ characterize local quantum coherence properties that, combined with $I_1$, provide sufficient information to determine the entanglement measures without full state reconstruction.
+The complete set $\{I_1, I_2, I_3\}$ forms a coordinate system for the space of two-qubit quantum correlations that is invariant under local unitary transformations, enabling direct calculation of the entanglement and Bell nonlocality measures as described below.